intersystems-community/perftools-io-test-suite/README.md

 Exporting summary of all random read statistics to /ISC/tests/TMP/PerfToolsRanRead_20221023-1408.txt
 Done.

+The output of all three tools are the same, but fields that are irrelevant, such as writes when using RanRead, will be left blank.

 IMPORTANT NOTE: These tools have no way to measure disk writes.
 Disk reads are measured on a 1:1 basis, but all writes from RanWrite and RanIO are to the database in memory.
 As such, the writes are handled by the Write Daemon as always, and the Write Daemon is very efficient.
 If multiple adjacent blocks on disk are "dirty" (i.e. have been modified since the last Write Daemon cycle), they may be written in a single IOP.
 Up to 16 blocks can be written together.
 Due to this, the write IOPS reported by RanWrite and RanIO can be significantly different than the write IOPS reported by mgstat or iostat.
 This is to be expected, and is part of why the performance should be measured by external tools in addition to the reporting from these tools.